air-tea/air-tea/README.md

 ### Welcome to air-tea's profile! :ocean:

-- 🔭 I’m currently working on wireless communication, edge intellegnece and optimization
+- 🔭 I’m currently working on Wireless Communication, Edge Intellegnece and Optimization